College of Business and Humanities

 About the Program

-The University of Findlay’s Forensic Biology program is designed for students who enjoy biology and intend to pursue a career that relies on biological knowledge.
+University of Findlay’s Forensic Biology program is designed for students who enjoy biology and intend to pursue a career that relies on biological knowledge.
 The Forensic Biology major prepares students to apply biological science to real-world criminal investigations.
 Forensic biology focuses on the collection and analysis of biological evidence to support the criminal justice system with accurate, science-based findings.

-Built on the rigorous FEPAC standards of the American Academy of Forensic Sciences, the university’s Forensic Biology program combines foundational biology coursework with specialized forensic training and hands-on laboratory experience.
+Built on the rigorous FEPAC standards of the American Academy of Forensic Sciences, the University’s Forensic Biology program combines foundational biology coursework with specialized forensic training and hands-on laboratory experience.
 Students benefit from flexible curriculum options that allow them to tailor their studies to specific interests within the field, while gaining a strong ethical and scientific foundation.

 With access to state-of-the-art crime lab facilities, dedicated crime-scene training spaces, experienced faculty, and undergraduate research opportunities, students develop the technical expertise and critical thinking skills needed for immediate entry into forensic science careers or graduate study.
-Strong interdisciplinary connections also allow students to pursue double majors or minors in related fields such as biology, chemistry, physics, or criminal justice.
+Strong interdisciplinary connections also allow students to pursue double majors or minors in related fields such as biology, chemistry, or criminal justice.

 Program